- 1 Important tips for best management

 - facilitate uniform shallow seeding depth

-A rule of thumb to assess seedbed firmness is to ensure the seedbed is firm enough that footprints are not deeper than the thickness of the sole of a boot.
+A rule of thumb to assess seedbed firmness is to ensure the seedbed is firm enough that footprints are no deeper than the thickness of the sole of a boot.

-In a conventional tillage system, packing is sometimes used before or after seeding (instead of during, as most systems are now equipped) to firm the seedbed.
-Packing operations mainly reduce the granule and pore sizes in the surface soil, which will reduce moisture loss.
-However, packing the soil too much can cause the granules can be pulverized, restricting water infiltration, aeration and predisposing the soil to crusting and erosion.
+In conventional tillage systems, packing can be used before or after seeding (instead of during, as most seeding implements are now equipped with them) to firm the seedbed.
+Packing operations reduce soil granule and pore sizes at the surface, which reduces soil moisture losses.
+However, packing the soil too much can cause the soil granules can be pulverized (restricting water infiltration), aeration, and predisposing the soil to crusting and erosion.

 On-row packing pressure during seeding is beneficial, especially for canola.
-The decision about how much extra packing pressure should occur when seeding canola is a difficult one.
-Too little packing pressure could result in poor emergence if dry conditions prevail after seeding, while too much could result in erosion or crusting if wind or heavy rain follows seeding.
+It can be challenging to determine the packing pressure to apply during seeding.
+Not enough packing pressure can result in poor emergence if dry conditions prevail after seeding, while too much pressure can increase the risk to erosion or crusting if wind or heavy rain occurs shortly after seeding.

-Generally, pre-packing was found to be more desirable than post-seeding packing in conventional tillage system experiments (carried out by the Canola Council of Canada in the 1990s) because it will enable more uniform, shallow seeding.
+Generally, pre-seeding soil packing was found to be more desirable than post-seeding packing in conventional tillage system experiments because it will enable more uniform, shallow seeding (carried out by the Canola Council of Canada in the 1990s).
 Post-seeding packing by rolling is occasionally used to firm up the seedbed and push down rocks.
-This is not recommended as it increases the risk of crusting and erosion, and may actually bury the seed deeper than desired.
+This is not recommended as it increases the risk to soil crusting and erosion, and may actually bury the seed to a depth greater than desired.

 Summerfallow and chemfallow

-Acres left as summerfallow in Western Canada have been declining over the past couple decades, and now account for less than a million hectares each year 2.
-If canola is planted on summerfallow, enough crop residue must be left on the soil surface to reduce erosion and crusting potential.
-The reasons to summerfallow include:
+The amount of area left as summerfallow in Western Canada have been declining over the past couple decades, and now account for less than a million hectares each year 2.
+If canola is planted on summerfallow, enough crop residue must be left on the soil surface to reduce the risk to soil erosion and crusting.

 - weed control